Diarrhoea & Constipation on Mounjaro

 Eating regularly throughout the day is a good way to prevent constipation.
 We also recommend getting regular exercise.
 Exercise helps with constipation as it speeds up how fast food goes through the large intestine.
 It also strengthens core muscles which help with bowel movements, and reduces stress, which can be a trigger for constipation.

-When to speak to a doctor:
+When to speak to a doctor about constipation on Mounjaro

 If you get constipation, see a doctor if the following symptoms develop:

-• Constipation doesn’t improve with treatment.
+• constipation that doesn’t improve with treatment

-• You feel bloated often.
+• you feel bloated often

-• Your stool is bloody.
+• your stool is bloody

-• You’ve experienced unexpected weight loss.
+• you’ve experienced unexpected weight loss

-• You’ve noticed sudden changes in your bowel movements.
+• you’ve noticed sudden changes in your bowel movements

-• You also have bellyache.
+• you also have bellyache

 If you feel constipated on Mounjaro, don’t stop taking it without first speaking to your GP.

 “If you’re finding you’re experiencing uncomfortable changes to your toilet habits, like you’re going much more often or struggling to go at all - it may be your body getting used to the way Mounjaro changes how you digest food.
 This usually only lasts a few days and means your injections are working!
-You can manage these symptoms at home or with a little help from your pharmacist if they’re stopping you from going about your day.
-The important thing to remember is that these symptoms are usually nothing to worry about and will go away on their own.”

 Jason Murphy, Head of Pharmacy